skypjack/entt/docs/entity.md

 The drawback is that the `raw` member function will no longer be able to return a valid pointer to the list of components in the pool.
 This is because there is no list of components at all.
-Therefore, `raw` will always return `nullptr` for this type of components.<br/>
+Only one instance of the given type exists in this case.
+Therefore, `raw` will always return a pointer to that instance.<br/>
 Nonetheless, the iterators returned by the `begin` and `end` member functions are still valid and can be used safely.
-Similarly, raw views can still be built for this type of components if required.<br/>
-More in general, all the features offered by the library aren't affected, but for the `raw` member function that is no longer available instead.
+More in general, all the features offered by the library aren't affected, but for the `raw` member function.

 # Multithreading